How Your Willingness to Learn Can Become Your Strongest Career Asset (Plus Tips to Highlight It)

 Examples of what to write:

-- Learned new project management software independently and helped train team members, which improved project timelines by 15%.
+• Learned new project management software independently and applied the knowledge to assist in training team members, which improved project timelines by 15%.

-- Took the lead on documenting internal procedures after learning company systems, helping new hires onboard faster.
+• Took the lead on documenting internal procedures after learning company systems, allowing for the faster onboarding of new hires.

-- Taught myself to use data visualization tools, which helped the team make more informed decisions during planning.
+• Acquired skills in using data visualization tools, which guided the team toward making more informed decisions during planning.

 Why it works:

-By listing continuous learning experiences, you show that you’re investing in your own growth.
-It proves you’re proactive about building skills that can help you succeed in the role.
+Listing continuous learning experiences indicates that you’re actively investing in your own growth.
+It proves you’re serious about building skills that will help you succeed in the role.

 5. Volunteer Experience or Side Projects: Prove You Learn Even Outside Work